iifl-logo

 Counterfeit Drugs Risks

 The pharmaceutical industry has been increasingly challenged by the vulnerability of illegal counterfeit products in a growing number of markets and over the internet.
 Counterfeit medicines are fake medicines that are passed off as authentic, which may contain the wrong ingredients, contain too much, too little or no active ingredient at all or contain other harmful ingredients.
 Third parties may illegally distribute and sell counterfeit versions of our products, which do not meet the rigorous manufacturing and testing standards that our products undergo, making them unsafe and ineffective for consumption.
-The Company takes measures to prevent counterfeit by assessment of random samples from the market, implements packaging controls via serialisation, track and trace systems, hologram and barcodes.
+The Company takes measures to prevent counterfeit by assessment of random samples from the market, implements packaging controls via serialization, track and trace systems, hologram and barcodes.
 It helps to build a strong and reliable distribution network.

 Geopolitical Risks